MistyCommunity/Documentation/src/content/onboarding/3-ways-to-interact-with-misty/blockly.md

 ### Other Things to Try
-* Move Misty's head (beta)
+* Move Misty's head (beta).
-* Train Misty to recognize faces, then use this training with the API
+* Train Misty to recognize faces, then use this training with the API.
-* Mapping - for details, see [Mapping & Tracking with the API Explorer](../../3-ways-to-interact-with-misty/api-explorer) and [Mapping Tips](../../tips-and-help/mapping-tips)
+* Mapping - For best results at this time, we recommend you try mapping with the [API Explorer](../../3-ways-to-interact-with-misty/api-explorer), rather than with Blockly or the Companion App.

 ## Blockly Commands